 Leading up to Luke 9 and Luke 12, we learn that large crowds were flocking to Jesus.
 They wanted to be healed.
 They wanted to be fed.
 They wanted to see what miracles He would perform next.
 They thought the Messiah would come to set up His kingdom on earth and set them free from the tyranny of Rome.
 In other words, He came to fix all their problems and make them healthy, wealthy, and happy.
 However, He had an altogether different agenda.
 Holding nothing back, He told them all exactly why He came.
 He said, and I will paraphrase here, I came to bear your grief and carry your sorrows—I am going to suffer persecution, rejection, and death.
 Simply put—came to this earth to suffer and die.
 I am going to the cross.
 Now, after He clarified where He was headed, He turned to them and basically asked, who wants to go with me?
 The crowds chose comfort instead of Christ (John 6:60-69).

-In John 6:66, we see a mass exodus as the crowds departed and no longer followed Christ, leaving Him alone with just His few faithful men.
 What would you have done if you were in that crowd?
 It’s a tough question.

+In John 6:66, we see a mass exodus as the crowds departed and no longer followed Christ, leaving Him alone with just His few faithful men.
 On several occasions, He reiterated His mission statement, but they were slow to get it.
 They didn’t want to get it; it was not what they wanted to hear.
-I can relate.

 John 12:24-26